k2-alotebi/ufcfwk15-worksheet2-part2/README.md

 ### Implementation

-The input buffer API provides functions to read characters from the keyboard buffer that was populated by the interrupt handler.
+The input buffer API offers some facilities in the built-in API to read characters from the keyboard buffer that was maintained for propagation by the interrupt handler mechanism.
 #### Key Functions

 **1. `getc()` - Read Single Character**